Tromador/Kyngesreach/Adventure_Modules/Tomorrows_Tide/Tomorrows_tide.md

 - Biele detects residual Stormcaller weather magic.
 - Skill rolls (Occultism, Thaumatology, Weather Magic) reveal obfuscation spells preventing accurate navigation.

-### Scene 6: Ambush of the Drowned
+### Scene 6: Ambush of the Drowned (with revised Jagular notes)
-**Ambush triggers:**
-- Drowned warriors emerge silently from rocky gullies below the cliffs.
-- Players fight with Jagular tension unresolved.

-**GM Guidance for Jagular Allies:**
+**GM Running Guidance: Handling Jagular Allies (Revised Final)**

-1. Describe Jagulars as unseen: growls, rustling bushes, flickers of movement.
-2. Players ready weapons, never getting a clear shot.
-3. Trigger Drowned ambush at peak tension.
-4. Jagulars burst from cover mid-fight: terrifying, powerful feline charge.
-5. Jagulars leap past players to attack Drowned only, never harming players.
+Step 1: Jagular Presence Without Visibility
+- First describe low growls, rustling bushes, and glimpses of fur in the dense undergrowth.
+No clear line of fire.
+Players feel stalked but never see the full shape.

+Step 2: Players’ Readiness as Part of the Drama
+- Players likely ready weapons, nervously trying to sight targets.
+Let this tension sit for a beat or two, then escalate.

+Step 3: Immediate Transition to Drowned Ambush
+- At peak player frustration, trigger the ambush from the Drowned emerging from a different direction.
+Players must immediately divert attention and fight for survival.

+Step 4: Jagular Intervention – Ambiguous Entry
+- Mid-combat, thick brush explodes as the Jagulars finally reveal themselves.
+- Describe a terrifying charge: powerful feline shapes, teeth and claws bared, leaping directly toward the melee.
+Players should believe the worst has happened.

+Step 5: Dice Reveal the Truth
+- As the first Jagular hits, narrate it bypassing or ignoring players completely to violently tackle the nearest Drowned.
+- All Jagulars fight Drowned exclusively.
+They will even body-block between the players and their foes.
+- Players will quickly understand the Jagulars are aiding them, not attacking.

+Combat Notes:
+- Slippery footing and dangerous cliff edges remain.
+- Apply standard Drowned warrior and Jagular stat blocks.
+- Maintain high narrative intensity throughout.

 **Combat Details:**
 - Slippery footing, cliff edges (fall risk), strong winds (DX -1 to ranged).